 Many of us with pectus excavatum can pop our sternum-like cracking knuckles.
 I never knew this was a trait shared by all of us with sunken chests until I stumbled upon it randomly on a forum.

 There are a few reasons your breastbone may pop if you have pectus excavatum.

-My sternum hurt while doing bench press, push-ups, dips, and pullovers.
+My sternum hurt while doing bench presses, push-ups, dips, and pullovers.
 After going home, my sternum was cracking a lot.
 This was probably caused by joint and muscle tension because the pain and cracking intensity went away after taking some time off.

 This is inflammation of the cartilage that connects the ribs to the sternum.
 It can improve on its own for a few weeks, but it can last for a few months or even more.

 Costochondritis doesn't have a precise cause.
 It usually occurs on the left side of the breastbone and feels sharp and pressure-like pain.
 If you think this, please seek medical treatment because the symptoms are similar to more dangerous conditions.

 Most of us with pectus excavatum are generally anxious about our deformity and physical appearance.
 This may be why many people with this deformity experience more sternum cracking than others.

 This is a sudden contraction of the muscle.
 Sometimes, it can move the joints connected with the muscle out of place.
 That's because when the muscles contract, they become tight and limit joint flexibility.

 Some people that underwent Ravitch or Nuss procedures experience this happening.
-Please, see the doctor if you experience clicking sternum post-surgically.
+Please, see the doctor if you experience clicking the sternum post-surgically.

 When the pressure builds up, and you feel the urge to pop the sternum, please don't do it immediately.
 There's a good explanation of this by using a bucket.